Test the receipt flow

 Use a real sample receipt that should pass the challenge.

-Submit one deliberately failing receipt
+Submit one receipt that should fail

 - wrong merchant